evijit/material-chess-android/CONTRIBUTING.md

 3. Add the github repo link for this project

-4. Make a branch and get started on the issues, or make oyur own if you find bugs.
+4. Make a branch and get started on the issues, or make your own if you find bugs.
 Do not send pull requests from master.